 The majority of the Company's financial assets and liabilities are related to interest bearing loans.
 As a result, the Company is subject to some risk due to fluctuations in the prevailing levels of market interest rates.
-The loans receivable are all inter company loans provided to the special purpose vehicles for funding the investments and are on fixed interest.
-Hence the interest rate risk impacts the loans repayable whose interest is based on LIBOR option.
-Further details on LIBOR transition risk have been disclosed in Note 13 of the financial statements.
+The loans receivable are all intercompany loans provided to the special purpose vehicles for funding the investments and are on fixed interest.
+Hence the interest rate risk impacts the loans repayable whose interest is based on SOFR.